neoforged/.github/primers/26.1/index.md

     - `MOB_INVENTORY_SIZE` - The size of a mob's inventory.
 - `net.minecraft.world.item.component.BundleContents#BEEHIVE_WEIGHT` - The weight of a beehive.
 - `net.minecraft.world.item.enchantment.EnchantmentTarget#NON_DAMAGE_CODEC` - A codec that only allows the attacker and victim enchantment targets.
+- `net.minecraft.world.level.block.BigDripleafBlock#canGrowInto` - Whether the dripleaf can grow into the specified position.
+- `net.minecraft.world.level.block.grower.TreeGrower#getMinimumHeight` - If present, gets the base height of the trunk placer.
 - `net.minecraft.world.level.block.state.properties.NoteBlockInstrument`
     - `TRUMPET` - The sound a copper block makes when placed under a note block.
     - `TRUMPET_EXPOSED` - The sound an exposed copper block makes when placed under a note block.